wakatime/sketch-wakatime/README.md

 Time tracking and metrics automatically generated from your Sketch usage.

 Note: Only works with Sketch 3.8 and newer.
-Download Sketch 3.8 Beta [here](http://www.sketchapp.com/beta/).
+Download Sketch 3.8 [here](http://www.sketchapp.com/).

 ## Installation